lcastri/causalflow/README.md

 \end{aligned}
 $$

 Note that $L_1$ is a latent confounder of $X_0$ and $X_2$.
-This system of equation generates the time-series data in the observational domain, which then it is used by LPCMCI for the causal discovery analysis.
+This system of equations generates the time-series data in the observational domain, which is then used by LPCMCI for causal discovery analysis.

 ```python
 tau_max = 2